sivieri/pl2014/README.md

 * Monads: instantiating a Monad and creating utility methods
 * Create a new Logger Monad and reimplement the Tree methods to take advantage in it
 * (Very) brief examples of Monads in Scala

+*Please note* I have included today's slides with the project description, but refer to the course site for the updated version.